This afternoon I was there

 If we really were a tolerant nation these terrible things wouldn’t happen.
 I think they do because we’re only really tolerant when it suits us.

-That’s me done, I shall leave with this wonderful cartoon and go back to avoiding the news and trying to be nice to people as much as possible.
+That’s me done, I shall leave with the wonderful cartoon below and go back to avoiding the news and trying to be nice to people as much as possible.

 Generally, for as long as I can remember, I’ve always answered “Coping…” when asked how I am.
 I say it sometimes at home, I say it always at work, and it’s usually accompanied by one of the sighs for which I’m renowned.
 Recently I read a tweet which suggested we ought to reply to that oft-asked question with “Challenged” and I confess I saw merit in doing so.
 I understood where the tweeter was coming from even though I’ve been berating myself for years for not fully counting my blessings.